 As we think about such cases, it is important not to make snap judgements based on headlines or tweets, not least because this story offers sufficient scope for everyone to spin it according to their own narrative of how the world is.
 Was this a story of evil, callous medical staff and judges who think they know better than parents what is right for their kids?
 Was it a story of selfish, delusional parents who put their desires above the suffering of their child (Chris Gard and Connie Yates have also been victims of abuse throughout this case)?
 Or was it, perhaps, a tale of “federally-run healthcare systems” rationing care and seeking to “spare ‘the system’ a lot of headaches” (as this article suggests)?

-Were the heroes the GOSH staff, who provided world-class round-the-clock care to this teeny scrap of a child?
+Were the heroes the GOSH staff, who provided world-class round-the-clock care to this teeny child?
 The parents, who would stop at nothing to give Charlie every possible chance?
 The judges who, even after ruling that the experimental treatment offered no hope of improvement in Charlie’s quality of life, allowed more time, for Chris and Connie to find more expert opinions, and opened the doors of hope once again?

 Depending on your worldview, you could make a case for any or all of the above.
 And I suspect that there are at least one or two of those that have the ring of truth for you, and one or two which you can’t imagine anyone seriously believing, and which you may even find offensive.
 But there are good people who really do strongly believe each of those perspectives.